-3.4.3 HIGH-CURRENT RELAY OUTPUTS
+3.4.3.
+HIGH-CURRENT RELAY OUTPUTS

 Three form C relay outputs are provided on the interior I/O connectors (Figure 3-4).
-The relays are labeled "Sys OK", "Hi Alarm", and "Hi-Hi Alarm"
+The relays are labeled "Sys OK", "Hi Alarm", and "Hi-Hi Alarm."

-The relays are dry contact type form C (SPDT) relays with Normally Open (NO), Normally Closed (NC), and Common (COM) contacts.
-The relays are capable of switching up to 250 VAC, 5 A each.
+The relays are dry contact type form C (SPDT) relays with Normally Open (NO), Normally closed (NC) contacts and a Common (COM).
+The relays are capable of switching up to 250VAC, 5A.
 For maximum contact life, the relays should only be used to drive resistive loads.